google/xls/docs_src/ir_semantics.md

 ### Array

 A one-dimensional array of elements of the same type with a fixed number of elements.
 An array can contain bits, arrays, or tuples as elements.
-May be empty (in which case the type of the array element cannot be automatically deduced).
+Empty (zero-element) arrays are not supported.

 **Type syntax:**